 - Digital Identity,

 - Improvements in supply chains.

 It's best to go directly to the website Algorand.com/use-caseand choose the use cases that interest you in the area you want to learn - because there is a lot of it.

-Alternatively, on my YouTube channel, I have about 40 Algorand videos where I discuss different use cases and the technology behind Algorand itself.
-By clicking in the link below- you will be taken to a playlist about Algorand.
+Alternatively, on my YouTube channel I have about 40 videos on Algorand where I discuss different use cases and the technology behind Algorand itself.
+By clicking on the link below, you will be taken to a playlist about Algorand.

 I discuss various business applications there, including perhaps the world's first CBDC creation (digital currency of central banks) - where, on the basis of the Republic of the Marshall Islands, I discuss what the implementation of the CBDC called SOV looks like.

 From other sources, we also learn that SOV for Algorand in the context of CBDC is not everything => currently there are 16 different CBDCs that are experimenting in private, with the Algorand blockchain, so we, as the "audience" of this phenomenon, see only the tip of the iceberg.

 Going back to the beginning of my argument - Algorand currently has over 500 different projectsthat build on this platform.
 On their website, you can see representative cases in different areas, but that's just 10% of everything that's built there.
 Considering the fact that Props and PlanetWatch, these two larger applications that generate traffic on the public Algorand network today, bring this platform to 17M transactions per month, I have the impression that in 2021 we will see a dramatic increase in adoption (new use cases entering the mainnet Algorand ) and possibly hundreds of millions of transactions a month .. who knows - maybe billions of transactions a month.
 Will the network stand it?